vartanshad/vartanshad.github.io/_posts/2020-11-20-learning_constrained_agents.md

 My proposal: a multiself approach
 ---------------------------

 I propose the following setup.
-There are two selves: the student the night before, and the student theday of the exam.
+There are two selves: the student the night before, and the student the day of the exam.
+The student the night observes all information, including the realization of a variable X which we call.
+However, they have a limited ability to retain information.
+Specifi